rayon-rs/rfcs/accepted/rfcNNNN-sleep-algorithm.md

 - [`SpinLatch`] -- awaits a single `set`, which causes it become, well, set.
 Used for [`join`].
-- [`CountLatch`] -- contains a counter that can be incremented and decrementd.
+- [`CountLatch`] -- contains a counter that can be incremented and decremented.
 Once it reaches zero, the latch is set.
 Used for [`scope`], where the counter tracks the number of active, spawned tasks.